cirosantilli/cirosantilli.github.io/elf-hello-world.md

 - which string table they are using
 - what is the index on the target string table where the string starts

-So for example, we could have a string table containing: TODO: does it have to start with `\0`?
+So for example, we could have a string table containing:

     Data: \0 a b c \0 d e f \0
     Index: 0 1 2 3  4 5 6 7  8

+The first byte must be a 0.
+TODO rationale?

 And if another section wants to use the string `d e f`, they have to point to index `5` of this section (letter `d`).